nielsdehaan1977/Fintech_Project2/README.md

 * Healthcare costs: https://www.cdc.gov/chronicdisease/programs-impact/pop/diabetes.htm#:~:text=%241%20out%20of%20every%20%244,caring%20for%20people%20with%20diabetes.&text=%24237%20billion%E2%80%A1(a)%20is,(a)%20on%20reduced%20productivity.&text=61%25%20of%20diabetes%20costs%20are,is%20mainly%20paid%20by%20Medicare.
 ## Contributor(s)

-This project was created by Niels de Haan (nlsdhn@gmail.com), Jason Steiner (jason.steiner@richmond.edu),
+This project was created by Niels de Haan (nlsdhn@gmail.com), Jason Steiner (jason.steiner@richmond.edu), Marc Pocorni (

 ---